Secure Edge Access

 Remote nodes report audit information such as session recordings and security events related to user activity from the cluster using the same reverse tunnel.

-Using the proxy service address instead of the auth service address instructs the proxy daemon to create a permanent reverse tunnel, through which future user connections will be proxied.
+Using the Teleport Poxy Service address instead of the Teleport Auth Service address instructs the proxy daemon to create a permanent reverse tunnel, through which future user connections will be proxied.

 Why not connect all nodes as remote, then?
-You can, but reverse tunnels require more system resources, so using the auth service address is more optimal, as it reduces the load on the proxy.
+You can, but reverse tunnels require more system resources, so using the Teleport Auth Service address is more optimal, as it reduces the load on the proxy.

 Connecting Remote Clusters